Robotnik08/kiosk-api/README.md

 4. edit the config.js file with your database credentials
 5. Run `npm start` to start the server

+## Usage
+When trying to use the API, the header must contain the right api key.<br> The key must be sent in the header as `key`.
+The value of the key is stored in the config.js file and can be changed there.<br>

 ## Endpoints

 ### GET: